Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 With so many effective strategies for building links to your site, the best time to start is now.
 And if you don’t take action, you won’t improve your visibility and your presence in search.

-Commit to implementing these strategies now.
+Commit to implementing these strategies as soon as you have the chance.
 Open your calendar and block off an hour or two each week to focus on building local links.

 Stick with it, and before long, you’ll be the business your community is talking about!